 In this season of Thanksgiving, with Christmas just around the corner, spending time together is not something we take for granted.
 The memory of lockdowns, and not being able to meet, and eat and enjoy one another’s company is still present.
 We are aware.

-A friend of mine in Colorado has ” coved” and has quarantined herself inside her guest cottage with her family paying visits to her outside her glass front door.
-She had family that had flown in for Thanksgiving to spend the holiday together.
+A friend of mine in Colorado has ” covid” and has quarantined herself inside her guest cottage with her family paying visits to her outside her glass front door.
+Her family had flown in for Thanksgiving to spend the holiday together.
 She says that she felt like ” the girl in the bubble.”
 She is still recovering, but not likely to soon forget this experience especially of not being able to hug her people.